 Timeline and Travel:

 After the Haitian government issues the referral of a child, the adoptive family will travel to Haiti for fifteen days for a socialization period.
 Additional visits are permissible after IBESR approval.
 ABI will assist with in country travel and accommodations.

-Referral and Adoption Process: Non-special needs adoptions referrals in Haiti are to be made by committee.
+Referral and Adoption Process: Adoption referrals in Haiti are made by the Central Authority.
 Families can be referred to a child who is legally free for adoption residing in any orphanage in Haiti that has been licensed to perform adoptions.